This is an article about high-quality, good fat foods for ketosis and low-carb diets.

 - Fats and organ meats from organic, grass-fed animals

-– Whole fish that’s fatty, like salmon.
+- Whole fish that’s fatty, like salmon.
 These fish swim deep in the ocean where it’s cold.
-Preferably the Atlantic Ocean, not the Pacific.
+Preferably the Atlantic Ocean, not the Pacific

-Start incorporating these fats into your diet!
+Start incorporating a healthy fat diet into your life!

 Yours in Health,